canonical/mir/doc/using_mir_on_pc.md

 Getting some example client applications
 ----------------------------------------

-If you installed Mir using the packages from the mir-team system-compositor-testingf PPA, you can get some example programs by installing the `mir-demos` package:
+If you installed Mir using the packages from the mir-team system-compositor-testing PPA, you can get some example programs by installing the `mir-demos` package:

     $ sudo apt-get install mir-demos